Shep Smith Seemingly Calls Out Fox News Colleagues on Biden-Ukraine ‘Conspiracy Theory’

 “Eventually the Ukrainian leader got rid of the corrupt prosecutor and, after that, the money was released to the Ukrainians who were fighting a war against our enemies in Russia,” Smith said.

-The Fox News anchor further noted that the network’s senior judicial analyst Judge Andrew Napolitano—who has already called the president’s Ukraine actions an “act of corruption—insists that if we are to take the president at his word, what Trump did is a “crime.”
+The Fox News anchor further noted that the network’s senior judicial analyst Judge Andrew Napolitano—who has already called the president’s Ukraine actions an “act of corruption"—insists that if we are to take the president at his word, then what Trump did is a “crime.”